THE TARMAK (TRANSITIONAL COLEMAK) LEARNING LAYOUTS

 • The Angle mod is simple, especially on a PC105/ISO keyboard: Slide ZXCVB one step to the left, keep your fingering but straighten your left wrist.
 Comfy!

-• If you have an ANSI keyboard, you'll have to make a tradeoff: Either move the Z key back to the middle, or move the middle/upper rows to the right ("A-Wing").
+• If you have an ANSI keyboard, you must make a tradeoff: Move the Z key back to the middle ("Angle-Z"), or, e.g., use the Shift key for it ("Fat-Z", harder to implement).

 • The Wide mod is quite simple on any keyboard: Slide the right-hand keys one step to the right, improving hand distance and thumb/pinky reaches.
-I like it!
+Neat!

-• These could be "hard" implemented, even changing the physical key caps to Angle/Wide positions if you can.
+• These are "hard" mods, you could even change the physical key caps to Angle/Wide positions if possible.
 My wife typed QWERTY-AngleWide without trouble.

-3) Curl ergo mods: A Colemak-specific mod, as it stands.
-Moving the common D and H down may make them easier to reach with lightly curled, relaxed fingers!
+– The Colemak-DH a.k.a "Curl(DH)" ergo mod: A Colemak-specific mod.
+Moving the common D and H down makes them easier to reach with lightly curled, relaxed fingers!

-• NOTE: There is a tweaked Tarmak for Curl modders!
-See the history post and the one further down for more info.
+• NOTE: There is a tweaked Tarmak progression for Colemak-DH!

-4) Colemak[eD]: This only affects you if you'll be using the AltGr key, as it's about the extra mappings on each key.
+– Colemak[eD]: This only affects you if you'll be using the AltGr key, as it's about the extra mapping layers on each key.

 • My "[edition DreymaR]" mappings place useful symbols and letters quite intuitively.

-• Further symbols/letters are on dead keys that all reside on symbol keys (with AltGr).
-In PKL(Win) at least, there's a huge(!) bunch of nice symbols!
+• Further symbols/letters are on dead keys that all reside on symbol keys with AltGr.
+In PKL(Win) at least, there's a huge(!) bunch of glyphs/symbols!

-• Vanilla Colemak is more broadly implemented in general.
-But if you use my Big Bag files you'll mostly get Colemak[eD].
+• If you use any of my Big Bag files you'll mostly get Colemak[eD].

-5) Locale layouts: If you use other languages than US English, you'll want some special letters, accents and symbols readily available.
+– Locale layouts: If you use other languages than US English, you may want some special letters, accents and symbols readily available.

-• I've devised lots of Localized Colemak variants.
+• I've devised lots of Locale Colemak variants.

 • Using XKB(Linux), you'll have access to all these once you're done with Tarmak.
 With PKL(Win), you may have to make yours or ask me.